Communist Party (Switzerland)

-The Communist Party (Partito Comunista) is a cantonal political party in Switzerland active in Ticino and Grisons.
+The Communist Party (Partito Comunista) is a political party mostly active in Southern Switzerland, Ticino and Grisons.
 From October 1944 until 2007, it acted as the Ticino section of the Swiss Party of Labour.
 In 2007, it decided to change its name to the Communist Party.
 In 2014, the party severed its ties with the Party of Labour.
 Its headquarters are in Locarno, Ticino.

 History

 In 2014, the party stopped its collaboration with the Swiss Party of Labour after 70 years of affiliation.
 The cantonal party renamed itself, and is now mainly active in the canton of Ticino and in the canton of Grisons, with cells in Geneva and in other cities.
 The current General Secretary is Massimiliano Arif Ay, elected in 2009.
 It gained one seat in Ticino's parliament in 2015, and increased its seat count to 2 in 2019.

 Youth wing

 The Swiss Communist Youth is the youth wing of the Communist Party.
 Its General Secretary is Luca Frei.